top of page

 House Beautiful • Veranda • Elle Decor • Frederic • Traditional Home • Flower • Milieu

 Thank you for your interest in the Designer House and for considering our event for coverage.
 As we prepare for the grand opening in September, we invite you to explore this website and discover the unique story behind the house and the talented designers who will bring it to life.
+Be sure to check out our generous sponsors, too.

 We will appreciate any press coverage we can get in advance of and during the month-long Designer House event.
 If you require additional information or have any questions, please don't hesitate to reach out to us via email.
 High-resolution "BEFORE" photos of the Taylor Estate are available in our Media Folder for your convenience.